timetraveller-123/tp/docs/UserGuide.md

 Format: `deletem INDEX`

 * Deletes the medicine at the specified `INDEX`.
-* The index refers to the index number shown in the displayed medicine list.
+* The index refers to the index number shown in the last displayed medicine list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * The command will be blocked if there are existing orders with the specified medicine or persons allergic to the specified medicine.

 Example:
 * `deletem 2`